 And know that while you’ll make your best attempt to even find the stinger, it is often very difficult to locate in your Cavalier’s beautiful coat, so it’s not catastrophic if you aren’t able to.
 Your dog’s reaction to the sting just may be stronger, unfortunately.

-Here at Gillcrest Cavaliers, we give our dogs a dose of Benadryl (diphenhydramine) immediately after a bee sting … it’s excellent for bringing the swelling down and happily, it works very quickly.
+Here at Gillcrest Cavaliers, we give our adult dogs one tablet of Benadryl (diphenhydramine) immediately after a bee sting … it’s excellent for bringing the swelling down and happily, it works very quickly.
 Of course, keep a close eye on your dog to make sure the swelling subsides and if it doesn’t, you’ll want to visit your veterinarian (making sure to let them know you’ve already administered Benadryl).
 For puppies the dosing would be different, please contact your vet for instructions on what to use for a puppy, and the amount to use.

 IF your Cavalier becomes ill (beginning to vomit within 10 minutes, for example), he or she could be going into anaphylactic shock and as that can be deadly, rush your dog to your vet as quickly as humanly possible so they can give administer steroids and additional Benadryl directly into the blood stream using an IV.